Materials for the production of springs

 Oil Tempered Wire

-Springs made of oil-hardened wire have exceptional wear resistance and a long service life.
-This material is often used in the production of traction springs, brakes, and shock absorbers in the automotive industry, as well as in the furniture and tool industries.
+Springs made of oil-hardened wire have exceptional resistance to wear and a long service life.
+This material is often used in the production of traction springs, brakes, and shock absorbers in the automotive industry, as well as in the furniture and tool industry.

 Bainite Steels (Bainitic Hardened Steel)

-Bainite steels combine high strength with excellent elasticity, making them an ideal material for springs that require high fatigue resistance.
-Applications include suspension springs, shock absorbers, and aerospace engineering components.
+Bainite steels combine high strength with excellent elasticity, making them ideal materials for springs that require high fatigue resistance.
+Applications include suspension springs, shock absorbers, and components in aerospace engineering.

 Stainless Steel

 Stainless steel is known for its resistance to corrosion and is often used in conditions of high humidity or chemical exposure.
-Springs made of stainless steel are suitable for applications in the food, medical and pharmaceutical industries, as well as for products exposed to external conditions.
+Springs made of stainless steel are suitable for applications in the food, medical, and pharmaceutical industries, as well as for products exposed to outdoor conditions.

-Copper and titanium alloys combine high strength with low density, making them ideal for applications that require lightweight yet durable springs.
-Applications include electronics, aerospace, and medical devices where a combination of power and low mass is important.
+Copper-titanium alloys combine high strength with low density, making them ideal for applications that require lightweight yet durable springs.
+Applications include electronics, aerospace, and medical devices where a combination of strength and low mass is important.

 Nickel-Chromium-Cobalt Alloy